MaianneThornton/jeopardy-game/README.md

 ## My process💭

-This is a complex project that I started by marking out initial structure, classes, and id's in HTML.
-Next I finalized the UI by styling the CSS.
-I styled both the front and back of the cards, and the question buttons.
-I then added functionality by way of JavaScript to switch between create and display the categories, card values, questions, and correct and incorrect answers.
+This is a complex project that I started by marking out the initial structure, classes, and IDs in HTML.
+Next, I finalized the UI by styling the CSS.
+I styled both the front and back of the cards and the question buttons.
+I then added functionality by way of JavaScript to switch between creating and displaying the categories, card values, questions, and correct and incorrect answers.

 ### Built with👷🏾‍♀️